Claude Bridge (CCRv1 / CCRv2)

 How Bridge Nodes Appear

 When Claude connects, the bridge registers a virtual node with the service.
-This node appears in the web UI and CLI just like a deployed node, with some differences:
+This node appears in the praxis TUI just like a deployed node, with some differences:

-• Node type: claude-ccrv1 or claude-ccrv2 (shown in the UI)
+• Node type: claude-ccrv1 or claude-ccrv2 (shown in the TUI)

 • Machine name: Same as the node type